Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### Customizable animation transparency settings

 - `Translucency.Cloaked` can be used to override `Translucency` on animations attached to currently cloaked TechnoTypes.
 - `Translucent=true` animated transparency is now fully controllable via new keyframe settings.
-  - Keyframes are defined via `Translucent.KeyframeN.*` settings where N is zero-based keyframe index.
-  - `Translucent.KeyframeN.Value` is keyframe's transparency value.
-  - `Translucent.KeyframeN.Percentage` is the percentage through the animation's frames where the keyframes becomes active.
-It is also possible to instead use zero-based frame index via `Translucent.KeyframeN.Absolute` which takes precedence over percentage.
+Read more about the keyframe system [here](Miscellanous.md#keyframe-animations).
-  - `Translucent.Interpolation` controls interpolation of values between keyframes.
-These values are still clamped to the allowed transparency values of 0,25,50 and 75.
+  - If interpolation is enabled, the keyframe values are clamped to valid transparency values (0,25,50 and 75), e.g a value of 1.5 would become 0 and 56.525 would become 50 and so on.

 In `artmd.ini`:
 ```ini